YuweiYin/UBC_CPSC_532V/Project/README.md

 - The running logs and all training losses will be in the folder `f"runs/{save_dir}/log/"`
 - The model checkpoints with tokenizers info after training will be in the folder `f"runs/{save_dir}/ckpt/"`
+- The generation and evaluation results during training will be in the folder `f"runs/{save_dir}/output/"`
-- The generation and evaluation results with statistics will be in the folder `f"runs/{save_dir}/output/"`
+- The final generation and evaluation results with statistics will be in the folder `f"/results/"`

-### Generation and Evaluation
+### Generation and Evaluation Method

 Use [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness):